AYupko/addMile-test/README.md

-# Who wants to be a millionare?
+# Who wants to be a millionaire?

 ## [DEMO](https://star-wars-heroes-lovat.vercel.app/)